On some new moments of Gamma type: Appendix

 Supposing next $s > \a,$ this transforms into

 where in the second equality we have used the Fresnel integral - see e.g. Exercise 1.19 in \cite{AAR} - and the change of variable $u\mapsto -u.$ On the other hand, one has

-by the complement and multiplication formulas for the Gamma function.
+by the complement and multiplication formulas, for the Gamma function.
 Therefore,

-for every $s\in(\max(0,\a), \a+1/2),$ where in the third equality we have used the Selberg integral - see e.g. Theorem 8.1.1 in \cite{AAR} - and the fourth equality follows from Gauss' multiplication formula - see e.g. Theorem 1.5.1 in \cite{AAR}.
+for every $s\in(\max(0,\a), \a+1/2),$ where in the third equality we have used the Selberg integral - see e.g. Theorem 8.1.1 in \cite{AAR} - and the fourth equality follows again from Gauss' multiplication formula.
 By analytic continuation, the formula remains true for every $s\in(0, \a+1/2).$